mcmilk/cppcrypto/cppcrypto/readme.txt

 Just link against cppcryptomd.lib or cppcryptomt.lib depending on your /MT or /MD settings.

 If you are on Linux, just run make and make install as usual.

+For more information, see the web site: http://cppcrypto.sourceforge.net